IrynaSov/IrynaSevastianova/README.md

 🦄 Passionate about all things recruitment

-🌪 Love startups, product companies, service companies actually all pleases that makes people happy
+🌪 Love startups, product companies, service companies actually all companies that make people happy

 ca Currently in Ottawa, Ontario